 Should you buy the Edifier TWS1?

-The Edifier TWS1 are some of the best sub-$50 earbuds money can buy.
+The Edifier TWS1 are some of the best true wireless earbuds under $50.
 If you can forgive the remarkably slippery earbud housings and half-baked charging case, there’s a lot to love about the TWS1: they’re lightweight, fashionable, and reproduce great sound.
 If I were to buy just one pair of earbuds for casual, daily use, it would be the TWS1.
 They offer so much for so little.

 Frequently Asked Questions